krisrs1128/naami_tutorials/bayesian_dl.md

          examples, which you can refer to whenever you read a new abstract paper
       3. Understand underlying math and code for a few example algorithms, so you can use them in your own applications
-  C. HThe value of deep learning is that it attempts to automatically learn these sorts of features from the overall class labels. ow we will learn
+  C. The value of deep learning is that it attempts to automatically learn these sorts of features from the overall class labels. ow we will learn
       1. Draw pictures.
 Fancy math is usually just a way of capturing some